-Antique Hindu Peacock Oil Lamp, India
+Antique Hindu Peacock Oil Lamp, India (9526BEB) $365

-This brass oil lamp topped by peacock sitting high on a thin mount with decorative flared thin coils on a spiral base was used for Hindu prayer rituals (puja) performed in the home or at temples and for devotional worship.
-The surface of this simple elegant object provides a contrast between decorative motifs and unarticulated areas to emphasize the large peacock’s long head, plump body and tail form.
-Above the peacock whose body serves as the reservoir for oil is a smaller one that is decorated with striated lines.
-This fine lost wax lamp with a soft patina from age is a one-of-a-kind piece that can’t be copied as the mould is destroyed after use.
-Often used in Hindu religious sculptures, peacocks have a strong religious tradition and represent harmony, joy and beauty as well as the time cycle.
+This graceful brass oil lamp is topped by two peacocks, a large one that held oil and a smaller one decorated with striated lines. sitting high on a thin mount with a spiral base.
+It was used for Hindu prayer rituals (puja) in the home or at temples and for devotional worship.
+This fine lost wax lamp with a soft patina is a one-of-a-kind piece.
+Often used in Hindu religious sculptures, peacocks have a strong religious tradition and represent harmony, joy and beauty and the time cycle.

 Description